 A welcoming group of people who are active in the community.

-Our worship services are held weekly on Sunday at 9am.
-The church supports the Breakfast club at Nuriootpa Primary School.
+Our worship services are held weekly on Sunday at 8.50am.
+The church supports the Breakfast clubs at Nuriootpa Primary School, Nuriootpa High School.

 WE ARE THE UNITING CHURCH